lbilondon/youthImperial/README.md

 	> heroku login
 	> git remote add heroku git@heroku.com:youthimperial.git

+One important thing is that the precompile script uses node.js to compile the javascript using requirejs, to get this setup you need to install node.js:

+Go to http://nodejs.org/ and download the package installer

+Then to get requirejs run:

+	> sudo npm install -g requirejs

+You should be all setup and ready to deploy.

+Deployment process
-Deployment process, make sure you precompile your assets before pushing to heroku:
+- make sure you precompile your assets before pushing to heroku:
 	> RAILS_ENV=production bundle exec rake assets:precompile

 	> git add .